greeve/eportfolio/07_competency_e.md

 Information retrieval (IR) is the process of finding information resources that answer a particular information need by searching a collection of stored data.

-An information retriveval system (IR system) is a system designed to help search and find specific information from one or more stored data repositories.
+An information retrieval system (IR system) is a system designed to help search and find specific information from one or more stored data repositories.

 Harter (1986) defined an IR system as "a device interposed between a potential end-user of an information collection and the information collection itself" (p.
 2).